 This course is designed to introduce distinctive aspects of the U.S. legal system.
 The goal is to learn how law is found, made and changed in the U.S., rather than to focus on any particular area of law.
 The objective is to learn largely through assuming the role of a lawyer resolving a practical client problem with U.S. legal sources, methods and institutions.
-The course is organized by various sources of law: common law, statutes and regulations, constitutional law and case law, interpreting and applied enacted law.
+The course is organized by various sources of law: common law; statutes and regulations; constitutional law and case law; and interpreting and applied enacted law.
 In addition, the jury trial and the importance of procedure are covered.
 In each subject, the class formulates what appears to be distinctive in the U.S. system.

 This skills course introduces students to effective formats and style for written communication with U.S. lawyers.
 In written comments and personal conferences as well as in class, professors emphasize prediction of probable court holdings through the analysis and synthesis of judicial decisions and statutes as well as the use of fact argument and analogy.